Dlray89/node-db-challenge/answers.md

-Relational Database:This is database in which data can be accessed and/or reassembled in different ways without you have to restructure the database table that has already been builded
+Relational Database:This is database in which data can be accessed and/or reassembled in different ways without you having to restructure the database table that has already been builded

-SQL Database:
+SQL Database: is a query database where you can look up different data.

 Why do tables need a primary key?